 This happens when a part of the baby’s intestine develops poor blood flow which can lead to infections in the bowel.
 Treatment includes IV feeding and antibiotics, and in serious cases, sometimes surgery.

 This is a medical condition in which bacteria enters the blood stream.
 Sepsis often brings infection to the lungs and therefore can lead to pneumonia.
 Treatment involves antibiotics.

 Visit our Premmie Baby Information Hub for more article, support and resources for parents of premature babies.

-– this article has been written with information from representatives of the National Premmie Foundation
+-written with information from representatives of the National Premmie Foundation